Updated for 2022

 Ways to make the hunt more creative

 For additional fun, hide signs with simple riddles written in glow paint, so that the children can get an extra prize if they find the riddle sign and manage to solve it.
 The prizes can be bigger items that might have been more difficult to hide, like light up swords or fairy wands, fiber optic lamps, or whatever suits the crowd.

-Have a contest to see who can collect the most eggs.
+Have a contest to see who can collect the most eggs or fill up a container with the most egg glow sticks.

 To prepare for an Easter Glow party, consider gathering the following supplies:

-• Plastic egg shells—enough so that each child can collect 5 or more.
+• Plastic egg shells (medium or large size)—enough so that each child can collect 5 or more.

 • Glow-in-the-dark egg shells